 Ketosis is one of the most misunderstood and underrated concepts in all of health and fitness.
-See, our bodies have two primary sources of fuel: carbohydrates and fat.
+Very few people fully understand this idea.

 While there’s benefits to each, depending on the circumstances, ketosis is objectively better for losing weight for one major reason: it doesn’t boost insulin nearly as much as glycolysis.

 I talk about this more in Body of an Alpha, but the idea is that insulin is a “storage hormone,” and carbohydrates increase it.

 This is why eating carbohydrates is mandatory for bulking up.
 But when you only eat fats and protein, you don’t boost insulin very much…meaning it’s WAY easier to shred fat, but harder to build muscle.